gabotechs/dep-tree/README.md

 ### CLI tree visualization

-Choose the file that will act as the root of the dependency tree (for example `my-file.py`), and run:
+Choose the file that will act as the root of the dependency graph (for example `my-file.py`), and run:

 ```shell
 dep-tree render my-file.py